o3bvv/isotopic-logging/README.rst

     # Contactless prefix transmission which does no harm to your functions

     def another_operation(arg1, arg2):
-        with prefix_injector("somehow calculed prefix") as inj:
+        with static_injector("somehow calculed prefix") as inj:
             LOG.info(inj.mark("start"))

             some_action1(arg1, arg2)